ssaket/eye-tracking-methods/README.md

   - bubble/mouse-click technique

-### Week 04 (Nov 10): Design and implementation of a simple eye-tracking experiment with OpenSesame
+### Week 05 (Nov 17): Design and implementation of a simple eye-tracking experiment with OpenSesame
   ?
 Doesnt this require basic knowledge given earliest in Week 10 / 11 the eye-tracking measures?
   ?
 I.e. fixation duration, AOI etc. Or should we preview them here as well?

-### Week 05 (Nov 17): Design and implementation of a simple gaze-contingent experiment with OpenSesame
+### Week 06 (Nov 24): Design and implementation of a simple gaze-contingent experiment with OpenSesame
-### Week 06 (Nov 24): Acquisition of eye-tracking data and quality control 1
+### Week 07 (Dec 01): Acquisition of eye-tracking data and quality control 1
   - ?
 Calibration methods

-### Week 07 (Dec 01): Topics for group projects
-  ?
-Should we give them explicit ideas like
-    - Visual Search
-    - Region of Interest
-    - Reading task, Music sheets?
-  ?
-Or should we give them a question, or should they come up with one themselves?

 ### Week 08 (Dec 08): Detection of eye movements in raw eye-tracking data: Box- and velocity-based algorithms
   -> Maybe broaden this up to blackbox algorithms as well?
 Cluster, HMMs, Deepnets
   - Automated correction of fixation locations: